iMoment/python-algorithm-practice/README.md

 ### How to use
 Each problem is separated into its own folder that includes three files:
 - <ins>**problem_title.py:**</ins> contains a prompt string describing the problem to be solved.
-Comments are also given to indicate the ***required*** function name to be implemented, along with information on provided input types and expected output types.
-Helper functions can be created to assist in solving problems, however, test cases contained in **test.py** will only call the ***required*** function name when evaluating your code.
-Refer to test cases for expected output types if there is any confusion.
+Comments are given to indicate the ***required*** function name to be implemented, along with information on provided input types and expected output types.
+The first test case is also shown to further clarify expected outputs.
+Helper functions can be created to assist in solving problems, however, **test.py** will only call the ***required*** function name when evaluating your code.
+Refer to test cases inside **test.py** for expected output types if there is any confusion.

 - <ins>**solution.py:**</ins> contains a working solution to the problem if you get stuck or give up, along with Big-O analysis.